8. Containers: Systemd Quadlets

 Requirements

-- Host-Native Orchestration: Mandatory integration with the operating system's init system (Systemd) to manage service lifecycles and recovery.
+Host-Native Orchestration: Integration with the operating system’s init system (Systemd) to manage lifecycle, recovery, and boot-time determinism.

-- Transactional Inscription: Infrastructure updates must be atomic; a failed configuration ritual must not leave the host in a non-bootable or inconsistent state.
+Transactional Inscription: Infrastructure updates must be atomic; a failed configuration ritual must never leave the system in a partial or non-bootable state.

 Considered Options